cornell-ssw/Totient-Demo/README.md

-Three quick demos are included in the repository.
+Four quick demos are included in the repository.

 The first, Hello World, is intended as a basic introduction to compiling and running programs.
 It includes a very simple Makefile as well.